Chris-turina/ping-pong/README.md

 ## Description

-_{Ping-Pong is a webpage that when given a number, it will list the numbers staring from zero, and change each number that is a multiple of: 3 and change that number to the word "ping", 5 and change that number to "pong", 15 and will change that number to "pingpong" }_
+_Ping-Pong is a webpage that when given a number, it will list the numbers staring from zero, and change each number that is a multiple of: 3 and change that number to the word "ping", 5 and change that number to "pong", 15 and will change that number to "pingpong" _

 ## Setup/Installation Requirements